Nginx as a Reverse Proxy: Configuration and Best Practices

 }

-Nginx can distribute traffic across multiple backend servers
+Nginx can distribute load across multiple backends with an upstream group:

 upstream backend {